Skip to content

 The classical period is also the period during which all the wonderful theatres you can discover in Greece were built.
 The great plays of Aeschylus, Sophocles, Euripides, and Aristophanes were all performed in those architectural wonders, but first of all in the little Theatre of Dionysos (built in the slope of Acropolis in the 5th century BC), actually standing behind the theatre of Herodes Atticus.

 Athens also has remains of this period with, for the best example, the Roman Agora, built in the time of Augustus and standing at the bottom of the Acropolis.
 A century and a half later, the emperor Hadrian built the famous Arch of Hadrian that still stands in the center of Athens.
+The Byzantine period explains the incredible amount of lovely and heavy decorated churches that decorate the city.

 After the War of Independence, during the monarchy, Athens is embellished by buildings in neoclassical style like the National Library and the Athens University in Panepistimiou avenue, the majestic Parliament, and some hotels and museums.